-The impact of the Department's Domestic Violence Investigations Program is evident in the data collected including the increase in the number of cases receiving more follow up services that the defendants admit to offenses before trial due to the Investigator's services.
+The impact of the Department's Domestic Violence Investigations Program is evident in the data collected including the increase in the number of cases receiving more follow up services that the defendants admit to offenses before trial due to the DV Investigator's services.
 The Department is encouraged that prosecution efforts will continue to be strengthened.
-The addition of the Investigator to the Department's Domestic Violence Unit is invaluable to the attorneys; it provides the support they need to make the best possible case, improves morale, and lessens the effect of attorney burnout common in domestic violence prosecution.
-The Investigator will provide thorough and complete follow-up investigative services, provide immediate photos of injuries and 911 tapes on all referrals for the prosecutors to assist with charging decisions and evidential information for hearings and trials.
-He will also meet regularly with MPD's Domestic Violence Unit and other stakeholders to continue to work on eliminating duplication of investigative efforts. improve teamwork, and promote accountability between the Department and all agencies involved with domestic violence.
-The Investigator's project activities will help to strengthen the cases for effective prosecution of perpetrators, improve favorable outcomes for victims, and send the message to the public that violent behavior will not be tolerated and that effective action will be taken when violence against females occurs.
+The addition of the DV Investigator to the Department's Domestic Violence Unit is invaluable to the attorneys; it provides the support they need to make the best possible case, improves morale, and lessens the effect of attorney burnout common in domestic violence prosecution.
+The DV Investigator will provide thorough and complete follow-up investigative services, provide immediate photos of injuries and 911 tapes on all referrals for the prosecutors to assist with charging decisions and evidential information for hearings and trials.
+The DV Investigator will also meet regularly with MPD's Domestic Violence Unit and other stakeholders to continue to work on eliminating duplication of investigative efforts, improve teamwork, and promote accountability between the Department and all agencies involved with domestic violence.
+The DV Investigator's project activities will help to strengthen the cases for effective prosecution of perpetrators, improve favorable outcomes for victims, and send the message to the public that violence against women will not be tolerated.